ministryofjustice/jwt-laminas-auth/README.md

-# Zend Auth JWT module
+# Laminas Auth JWT module

-This module provides authentication storage via JWT
+This module provides authentication storage via JWT.

 ## Installation

-Composer require ministryofjustice/jwt-zend-auth
+    composer require ministryofjustice/jwt-laminas-auth

-Copy jwtzendauth.global.php to your autoload config directory and change the settings as appropriate.
+Copy `jwt_laminas_auth.global.php` to your autoload config directory and change the settings as appropriate.

-Enable the module JwtZendAuth in your application config
+Enable the module `JwtLaminasAuth` in your application config.

 ## Development using docker